-Staff are responsible for:

-- creating a supportive and calm environment for students; - establishing and maintaining clear boundaries of acceptable student behaviour so that all members of the community can feel valued, respected and safe; - implementing the Behaviour Policy consistently and equitably; - communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with students; - modelling expected behaviour and positive relationships; - providing a personalised approach to the specific behavioural needs of particular students; - considering their own behaviour and its impacts on the school culture and how they can uphold school rules and expectations; - reporting and recording behaviour incidents promptly; - encouraging students to meet the school's expectations; - helping to gather information from students about what has happened when incidents of poor behaviour have been reported.
+- 5.3.1 Staff (including Foundation Head of Boarding) are responsible for: - creating a supportive and calm environment for students; - establishing and maintaining clear boundaries of acceptable student behaviour so that all members of the community can feel valued, respected and safe; - implementing the Behaviour Policy consistently and equitably; - communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with students; - modelling expected behaviour and positive relationships; - providing a personalised approach to the specific behavioural needs of particular students;

-Pastoral leads and members of the Senior Leadership Team will support staff in responding to behaviour incidents.

-Teachers (and all staff who have responsibility for students) have statutory authority to discipline students who break the school behavioural expectations or who fail to follow a reasonable instruction.
+- considering their own behaviour and its impacts on the school culture and how they can uphold school rules and expectations; - reporting and recording behaviour incidents promptly; - encouraging students to meet the school's expectations; - helping to gather information from students about what has happened when incidents of poor behaviour have been reported. - 5.3.2 Pastoral leads and members of the Senior Leadership Team will support staff in responding to behaviour incidents. - 5.3.3 Teachers (and all staff who have responsibility for students) have statutory authority to discipline students who break the school behavioural expectations or who fail to follow a reasonable instruction.
 Teachers can discipline students at all times when the student is in school or is elsewhere under the charge of a teacher, including on school visits, as long as the discipline is within the agreed policy.